 I was still coming down from the high the next day and catching up on my sleep.
-At ll pm that evening, I was in my pajamas watching TV in bed.
+At 11pm that evening, I was in my pajamas watching TV in bed.
 My roommate knocked on my door to say I had a phone call.
 Who could be calling me so late?
 It was one of my Borders co-workers, out of breath and very excited.
 She said, “I had to call around to get your phone number!
 You know that guy on your poster?
 He’s here at the Hard Rock Cafe having dinner with a bunch of people.
 I got his autograph for you.”
 This co-worker had a second job in the Hard Rock Cafe gift shop, and she had Shah Rukh sign the back of one of their shopping bags.
 Well, I couldn’t leave it at that.
 I threw on some mismatched clothes—no time to primp—grabbed some of my Temptation souvenirs and my camera, and jumped into a cab.
 I could barely breathe as we raced to Fisherman’s Wharf, because I didn’t know if we’d get there in time.
 When the cab pulled up to the curb, I immediately spotted Shah Rukh standing outside smoking a cigarette, alone except for just one bodyguard.
 I quickly paid the cab driver, and he was nice enough to give me his pen since I’d forgotten mine.

 This photo is the closest I could find to what Shah Rukh looked like that night.

 I walked up and pulled out a mouse pad and the Temptation program, saying something like “Hello, I’m Stacey.
 My friend called me and told me you were here.”
 Then I asked him to sign two autographs for friends.
 I didn’t ask him for one for myself, because I knew my co-worker already got one for me.
 Three autographs seemed greedy.
 Then the bodyguard said, “Where did you come from?”
 I pointed to the curb and said, “From a cab right there.”
-The bodyguard told me I was going to get him in trouble so he told me to go away.
+The bodyguard told me I was going to get him in trouble and he told me to go away.
 I said, “But this is my guy!”
 We began to argue, and Shah Rukh didn’t say anything.
 Smart man.
 Instead, he signed his photo on the back of the program to me, and it’s really special because he wrote something different from his usual “lots of love.”
-It’s too bad that I don’t really like this particular photograph of him, but still, it’s framed and hanging on my wall.
+It’s too bad that I don’t love this particular photograph of him, but still, it’s framed and hanging on my wall.
 It’s a good thing Shah Rukh took the time to do this, because the one my co-worker got was written with a brown felt tip pen on a brown bag, and within months, the autograph faded completely.
 I still have it, but there’s nothing to see.
 I know it’s there, though.